You may or may not love structure. But I can assure you that you NEED a daily routine to make your life and homemaking much easier.

 Finding a live-able routine

-Finally, last school year, I fell into a rhythm for our days.
+After years of floundering, last school year I finally fell into a rhythm with our days.
 And while it’s semi-relaxed, it’s still very regular.

-- I’m up by 6.
-(And I’m using the early morning to spend time in the Word and exercising before my kiddos are up.
+- I’m up by 6:30.
+(And I’m using the early morning to spend time in the Word before my kiddos are up at 7.)

 - My children and I eat breakfast by 8, and morning chores are done by 9.